Apply for CARES now!

 CITY COMMISSION MEETING

-The City Commission will hold its regularly scheduled meeting Monday, May 4 at 6:30 PM.
-The public may attend the meeting in person or submit comments in writing, including your name and address, to: email@example.com no later than noon on Monday.
+The City Commission meetings are on the 1st and 3rd Monday of every month at 6:30 p.m. at City Hall.
+The public may attend the meeting in person or submit comments in writing, including your name and address, to: firstname.lastname@example.org no later than noon on Monday.
 All meetings are broadcast live on TV Channel 27 and streamed online at: www.cityoffortpierce.com.

 Florida Department of Health COVID-19 Call Center

 211 is a community helpline and crisis hotline that provides suicide prevention, crisis intervention, information, assessment, and referral to community services for people of all ages.